HF Transceiver - Band-Pass Filter Module

 Alternatively fellow ham AD5GG has made available a version of RFSim99 that will run on Windows 7,8 & 10 and it can be downloaded from the following web link:

 I have opted for 5 pole filters and will be creating 10 in total.
-Once the filters are simulated in RFSim99 and optimised they are built manhatten style on a piece of scrap copper clad board for testing.
+Once the filters were simulated in RFSim99 and optimized I built them manhatten style on a piece of scrap copper clad board for testing.

 Here is an image of my test PCB ready to be populated with components: